-Counselling service for schools and colleges
+Counselling service for colleges

-It is widely recognised that dealing with children and young people’s mental health has become a regular part of teachers and lecturers workloads.
+It is widely recognised that dealing with young people’s mental health has become a regular part of teachers and lecturers workloads.
 Even with well-developed pastoral care systems, there is often a need for additional support to meet the emotional and mental health needs of young people today.

 How counselling can help students